-Discover more about holidays to the beautiful islands in the Balearics Find out more here.
+Discover more about holidays to the beautiful islands of the Balearics.
+Find out more here

 First trip to Majorca

 The 5.30am pick up was much more pleasant than it had been during our winter trips, coinciding as it did with the singing birds and the sunrise.